Out-Law Guide | 08 Apr 2020 | 8:05 pm | 7 min. read

 Key stakeholders in the tax disputes process will be:

 Since the beginning of the year many taxpayers in the region across a broad range of industry sectors have experienced tax audits and technical decisions being issued by the FTA, together with the application of penalties.
 For some, this has resulted in higher than expected VAT costs in their supply chain which is affecting their profits.

 Depending on the tax governance strategy of a taxpayer, they may or may not have the appetite to formally disagree with a decision of the FTA in regards to tax and penalties due.

 Although the UAE tax disputes and litigation process is at an early stage in its development, it is likely to progress at a quick pace, with precedence being developed.
-In time, it should give taxpayers more comfort on the consistent interpretation of law and the reasonable application of the penalty regime in the region.
+To date, we have already seen some positive outcomes for taxpayers in relation to the mitigation of penalties, however all have been supported by strong tax technical and legal arguments.
+In time, the process should give taxpayers more comfort on the consistent interpretation of law and the reasonable application of the penalty regime in the region.